0xAX/linux-insides/Initialization/linux-initialization-1.md

 	.fill	512,8,0
 ```

 Looks hard, but it is not true.
 First of all let's look at the `early_level4_pgt`.
-It starts with the (4096 - 8) bytes of zeros, it means that we don't use first 511 `early_level4_pgt` entries.
-And after this we can see `level3_kernel_pgt` entry.
+It starts with the (4096 - 8) bytes of zeros, it means that we don't use first `511` entries.
+And after this we can see one `level3_kernel_pgt` entry.
 Note that we subtract `__START_KERNEL_map + _PAGE_TABLE` from it.
 As we know `__START_KERNEL_map` is a base virtual address of the kernel text, so if we subtract `__START_KERNEL_map`, we will get physical address of the `level3_kernel_pgt`.
 Now let's look at `_PAGE_TABLE`, it is just page entry access rights:

 ```C
 #define _PAGE_TABLE     (_PAGE_PRESENT | _PAGE_RW | _PAGE_USER | \
                          _PAGE_ACCESSED | _PAGE_DIRTY)
 ```

-You can read more about it in the [paging](http://0xax.gitbooks.io/linux-insides/content/Theory/Paging.html) post.
+You can read more about it in the [paging](http://0xax.gitbooks.io/linux-insides/content/Theory/Paging.html) part.

-`level3_kernel_pgt` - stores entries which map kernel space.
-At the start of it's definition, we can see that it is filled with zeros `L3_START_KERNEL` times.
-Here `L3_START_KERNEL` is the index in the page upper directory which contains `__START_KERNEL_map` address and it equals `510`.
-After it, we can see definition of two `level3_kernel_pgt` entries: `level2_kernel_pgt` and `level2_fixmap_pgt`.
+The `level3_kernel_pgt` - stores two entries which map kernel space.
+At the start of it's definition, we can see that it is filled with zeros `L3_START_KERNEL` or `510` times.
+Here the `L3_START_KERNEL` is the index in the page upper directory which contains `__START_KERNEL_map` address and it equals `510`.
+After this, we can see the definition of the two `level3_kernel_pgt` entries: `level2_kernel_pgt` and `level2_fixmap_pgt`.
 First is simple, it is page table entry which contains pointer to the page middle directory which maps kernel space and it has:

 ```C
 #define _KERNPG_TABLE   (_PAGE_PRESENT | _PAGE_RW | _PAGE_ACCESSED | \
                          _PAGE_DIRTY)
 ```

 access rights.
 The second - `level2_fixmap_pgt` is a virtual addresses which can refer to any physical addresses even under kernel space.

-The next `level2_kernel_pgt` calls `PDMS` macro which creates 512 megabytes from the `__START_KERNEL_map` for kernel text (after these 512 megabytes will be modules memory space).
+They represented by the one `level2_fixmap_pgt` entry and `10` megabytes hole for the [vsyscalls](https://lwn.net/Articles/446528/) mapping.
+The next `level2_kernel_pgt` calls the `PDMS` macro which creates `512` megabytes from the `__START_KERNEL_map` for kernel `.text` (after these `512` megabytes will be modules memory space).

-Now that we know this, let's get back to the code which is described at the beginning of the section.
-Remember that `rbp` contains actual physical address of the `_text` section.
-We just add this address to the base address of the page tables, that they'll have correct addresses:
+Now, after we saw definitins of these symbols, let's get back to the code which is described at the beginning of the section.
+Remember that the `rbp` register contains delta between the address of the `startup_64` symbol which was got during kernel [linking](https://en.wikipedia.org/wiki/Linker_%28computing%29) and the actual address.
+So, for this moment, we just need to add add this delta to the base address of some page table entries, that they'll have correct addresses.
+In our case these entries are:

 ```assembly
 	addq	%rbp, early_level4_pgt + (L4_START_KERNEL*8)(%rip)